 - Online Theft: Illinois breaks this down into three categories, each of which involve a different aspect of online theft.
 They include:

 - Identity Theft: Where a person knowingly and purposefully uses the personal information of another as their own to fraudulently obtain goods, money, or services.

 - Burglary: Where a person knowingly enters another person’s dwelling or vehicle with the intent to commit a felony or theft.

-Theft crimes in Illinois are extensive, and the ones we have outlined above indicate the wide range of activities that can fall under its umbrella.
-Due to the expansive nature of theft crimes in Illinois it can be difficult to understand the charges against you if you have been accused of a theft crime in Chicago.
-An experienced theft crime attorney can help to ensure your Constitutional rights remain intact and respected by the police as you fight the theft crime charges against you.
-At Kost Law, our attorneys are dedicated to helping our clients fight theft crime charges for acts they may or may not have committed.
+An experienced Chicago theft crime attorney can help to ensure your Constitutional rights remain intact and respected by the police as you fight the theft crime charges against you.
+At Kostopoulos Law Group, our criminal attorneys are dedicated to helping our clients fight theft crime charges for acts they may or may not have committed.
 Having the right attorney on your side could be the difference between jail time and probation.
 If you have been charged with a theft crime in Chicago contact us today to learn more about how we may be able to help you.

 Penalties for Theft Crimes in Chicago

 In Illinois, theft crimes encompass a broad spectrum of criminal behavior.
 As a result, the punishments and penalties for theft crimes in Chicago are quite varied.
 Penalties range from misdemeanor offenses to felonies, and the punishments will increase with the severity of the crime.
 Factors that may affect the severity of the punishment include:

 - Theft from a person vs. theft from an unpopulated location;